Nine-dash line: Media appearances and reactions

 On 5 July 2023, Vietnam's Ministry of Culture, Sports and Tourism announced that it had ordered an inspection of the official website of IME, a talent management and event organising company based in Beijing, China, for allegedly featuring the nine-dash line in the map of East and Southeast Asia.
 On the following day, 6 July, Brian Chow, the CEO of IME, stated that it was an "unfortunate misunderstanding", but added that the company was committed to replace the images in question.
 At the time of the controversy, IME has scheduled two concerts of Blackpink (a South Korean girl band managed by YG Entertainment) in Hanoi, Vietnam, as a part of the Born Pink World Tour, and some Vietnamese netizens called for a boycott of the concerts or any event organised by IME.

 On 10 July 2023, Vietnam's Department of Cinema ordered Netflix and FPT Telecom to remove Chinese drama series Flight to You from their platforms within 24 hours; the department found the appearances of the nine-dash line in nine episodes.
 FPT Telecom already blurred the maps in question for its service, but was ordered to take down the entire series nonetheless.

 In 2024, the Philippines' Movie and Television Review and Classification Board banned the film 'Chasing Tuna In The Ocean' from domestic exhibition as it showed the Nine Dash Line.

 On March 13, 2025, Vietnamese authorities ordered an inspection of Chinese dolls whose facial marks were interpreted as representing the Nine Dash Line after an online outcry that lead to dolls being removed from the market by retailers.

-On March 20, 2025, Chinese beverage chain Chagee is under investigation in Vietnam due to the Nine Dash Line being used in the map of the mobile ordering application.
+On March 20, 2025, Chinese beverage chain Chagee underwent investigation in Vietnam due to the Nine Dash Line being used in the map of the mobile ordering application.